unjs/unplugin/README.md

 3. Although esbuild can handle both JavaScript and CSS and many other file formats, you can only return JavaScript in `load` and `transform` results.
 4. Currently, `writeBundle` is only serves as a hook for the timing.
 It doesn't pass any arguments.

+> **Warning**: The [Rspack](https://www.rspack.dev/) support is experimental.
+Future changes to Rspack integrations might not follow semver, please pin `unplugin` in your dependency when using.
+It's not recommended to use in production.

 ### Hook Context

 ###### Supported